Clash of the Titans (1981 film): Plot

-King Acrisius of Argos imprisons his daughter Danaë, trying to prevent a prophecy that her child will bring about his demise.
+King Acrisius of Argos imprisons his daughter Danaë, jealous of her beauty.
 When the god Zeus impregnates Danaë, Acrisius banishes her and her newborn son Perseus to sea in a wooden chest.
 In retribution, Zeus kills Acrisius and orders Poseidon to release the last of the Titans, a gigantic sea monster called the Kraken, to destroy Argos.
 Danaë and Perseus safely float to the island of Seriphos, where Perseus grows to adulthood.

-Calibos, the spoiled son of the sea goddess Thetis, is betrothed to Princess Andromeda, daughter of Queen Cassiopeia of Joppa; but for committing several atrocities against Zeus, including destroying Zeus' sacred flying horses (except for Pegasus), Calibos is transformed into a deformed, satyr-like creature.
+Calibos, the spoiled son of the sea goddess Thetis, is betrothed to Princess Andromeda, daughter of Queen Cassiopeia of Joppa; but for committing several atrocities, including destroying Zeus' sacred flying horses (except for Pegasus), Calibos is transformed into a deformed monster to fit the ugliness of his cold heart.

 In revenge, Thetis transports an adult Perseus to an abandoned amphitheater in Joppa, where he befriends a soldier, Thallo, and an elderly poet named Ammon.
 Perseus learns that Andromeda is under a curse and cannot marry unless her suitor successfully answers a riddle concocted by Calibos.
-Zeus sends Perseus a god-crafted helmet from Athena which makes its wearer invisible, a magical sword from Aphrodite, and a shield from Hera.
+Zeus sends Perseus a god-crafted helmet which is from Athena which makes its wearer invisible, a magical sword which is from Aphrodite, and a shield which is from Hera.
 After capturing Pegasus, Perseus follows Calibos's giant vulture carrying off Andromeda's spirit during her sleep to learn the next riddle.
 Perseus is discovered and nearly killed by Calibos.
 In the ensuing fight, Calibos loses his left hand, and Perseus loses his helmet.

-The next morning, Perseus presents himself as a suitor and correctly answers the riddle — that answer being the ring given to Calibos by his mother which is still attached to the amputated hand — winning Andromeda's hand in marriage.
-Finding that Thetis cannot act against Perseus, Calibos instead demands that she take vengeance on Joppa.
-At the wedding in Thetis' temple, Cassiopeia declares that Andromeda's beauty is greater than Thetis'; an earthquake starts, causing the head of the statue of Thetis to break off and crash to the floor.
+The next morning, Perseus presents himself as a suitor and correctly answers the riddle—the answer is the ring given to Calibos by his mother which is still attached to the amputated hand—winning Andromeda's hand in marriage.
+Finding out that Thetis cannot act against Perseus, Calibos instead demands that she take vengeance on Joppa.

-Thetis, using the statue's head to speak through, declares that Cassiopeia will pay for her boasting and for the injury inflicted on Calibos and demands Andromeda be sacrificed to the Kraken on pain of Joppa's destruction.
+At the wedding in Thetis' temple, Cassiopeia declares that Andromeda's beauty is greater than Thetis'.
+Thetis, using the statue's head to speak through, declares that Cassiopeia will pay for her boasting and for the injury inflicted on Calibos and demands that Andromeda will be sacrificed to the Kraken on pain of Joppa's destruction.

 Perseus seeks a way to defeat the Kraken.
 However, Pegasus is captured by Calibos and his men.
 Zeus commands Athena to give Perseus her owl Bubo, but she refuses.
-Instead, she orders Hephaestus to build a mechanical replica that leads Perseus, Andromeda, Ammon, Thallo and some soldiers to the Stygian Witches.
-By taking their magic eye, Perseus forces them to reveal that the only way to defeat the Kraken is by using the head of the gorgon Medusa, whose gaze can turn any living thing into stone.
+Instead, she orders Hephaestus to build a mechanical replica that leads Perseus, Andromeda, Ammon, Thallo, and some soldiers to the Stygian Witches.
+By taking their magic eye, Perseus forces them to reveal that the only way to defeat the Kraken is by using the head of the Gorgon Medusa, whose gaze can turn any living thing into stone.
 Medusa lives on an island in the River Styx at the edge of the Underworld.
-The next day, the group continues on their journey while Andromeda and Ammon return to Joppa.
+The next day, Perseus and the soldiers continue on their journey while Andromeda and Ammon return to Joppa.
+Thallo stays behind, but gives Perseus a coin as a fee for the skeletal ferryman, Charon.